 The original uses of the building were to provide retail shops on the ground floor and apartment-style housing above, a common feature of buildings of the period.
 It is still used in those ways today.

 The Berkshire Cotton Manufacturing Company, established in Adams in 1888 by the locally prominent Plunkett family.
-The business was successful despite a drop in demand for the products of other Adams mills because the Plunketts decided to focus on more fashionable fine cotton fabric.
+The business was very successful because the Plunketts focused on more fashionable fine cotton fabric.
 The company grew rapidly between its founding and 1900, when President William McKinley, a friend of the Plunketts, laid the cornerstone for their Number 4 Mill.
-The building has been coverted to apartments and office space.
+The building has been converted to apartments and office space.

 Built in the 1889 when Adams was experiencing rapid population growth due to the success of its manufacturers.

-Built during the industrial expansion in Adams to accommodate additional store frontage and housing.
-It is a simple 3 story brick structure, with curved windows on the second and third levels.
+The Jones Block was built during the industrial expansion in Adams to accommodate additional store frontage and housing.
 Ornamentation was simple for the days standards.
 The block was built in 1895 for Albert Jones, a clerk in a local clothing retailer.
 Originally two stories in height, it housed that store on the ground floor, and the local Hibernian Hall on the second floor.
 The third floor was added in the early 20th century, using matching materials and styling to the original construction, and replicating its original cornice.
-The styling and placement of the third floor windows suggest that it was also used as a meeting space; it is not known whether Jones had planned for the expansion when the structure was originally built.

 The 16 acre cemetery is Adams’ oldest, with its earliest burials dating to 1760.
 It occupies a prominent place in Adams, with nearby Mount Greylock as a backdrop.
 Although it began as a burying ground for the community’s Quakers, its use was broadened in the 19th century, and a major update of its landscape was implemented in in the late 1860s to a design by local civil engineer Charles F. Sayles.